Disease Guide ·Skin Conditions ·2026

 2What causes dogs to itch and scratch excessively?

-The most common causes of excessive itching in dogs are environmental allergies (pollen, dust mites, mold), food allergies, flea bites (even one flea can trigger a reaction in allergic dogs), bacterial or yeast skin infections, and parasites like mange mites.
-Ear infections are often connected to the same allergic process.
-If your dog is scratching constantly, licking paws, or rubbing their face, see your vet — chronic itching damages the skin and leads to secondary infections.
+Environmental allergies (pollen, dust mites, mold), food allergies, flea bites (even one flea triggers allergic reactions in sensitive dogs), bacterial or yeast skin infections, and parasites like mange mites.
+Ear infections often connect to the same allergic process.
+Constant scratching, paw licking, or face rubbing indicates vet attention needed - chronic itching damages skin and causes secondary infections.

 3What is a hot spot on a dog?

-A hot spot (acute moist dermatitis) is a localized area of inflamed, infected skin that appears suddenly and spreads rapidly.
-They're moist, red, painful, and often ooze.
-Hot spots are usually triggered by something that causes the dog to lick, scratch, or chew at one spot — allergies, insect bites, matted fur, or moisture trapped under the coat.
-Treatment involves clipping the hair around the area, cleaning, topical medication, and preventing further licking with a cone.
-Most hot spots heal within 1-2 weeks with treatment.
+A hot spot (acute moist dermatitis) is localized inflamed, infected skin appearing suddenly and spreading rapidly.
+Moist, red, painful, often oozes.
+Usually triggered by intense licking, scratching, chewing - allergies, insect bites, matted fur, moisture.
+Treatment: clip hair, clean area, apply topical medication, prevent further licking with a cone.
+Most heal within 1-2 weeks.

 4What breeds are most prone to skin problems?

-Breeds with skin folds — English Bulldogs, French Bulldogs, Shar-Peis, and Pugs — are prone to fold dermatitis and yeast infections in skin creases.
-German Shepherds have high rates of allergic dermatitis.
-Labrador and Golden Retrievers are prone to hot spots and allergies.
-West Highland White Terriers and Bull Terriers are known for atopic dermatitis.
-Cocker Spaniels frequently develop ear and skin infections.
-If you own a predisposed breed, proactive skin care is important.
+Breeds with skin folds - English Bulldogs, French Bulldogs, Shar-Peis, Pugs - prone to fold dermatitis and yeast infections.
+German Shepherds have high allergic dermatitis rates.
+Labrador and Golden Retrievers get hot spots and allergies.
+West Highland White Terriers and Bull Terriers develop atopic dermatitis.
+Cocker Spaniels frequently get ear and skin infections.

 5Can food allergies cause skin problems in dogs?

-Yes — food allergies are a major cause of chronic skin problems in dogs.
-Common food allergens include beef, chicken, dairy, wheat, and soy.
-Food allergy symptoms include chronic itching (especially around the face, ears, paws, and rear), recurrent ear infections, and gastrointestinal issues.
-The only reliable way to diagnose food allergies is an elimination diet trial lasting 8-12 weeks using a novel protein or hydrolyzed protein diet.
-Blood tests for food allergies are not considered reliable.
+Yes - food allergies are a major chronic skin cause.
+Common allergens: beef, chicken, dairy, wheat, soy.
+Symptoms include chronic itching (face, ears, paws, rear), recurrent ear infections, gastrointestinal issues.
+Diagnosis requires 8-12 week elimination diet using novel or hydrolyzed protein.
+Blood tests for food allergies are unreliable.

 6What is Apoquel and how much does it cost?

-Apoquel (oclacitinib) is a prescription medication that targets itch and inflammation in dogs with allergic dermatitis.
-It works within 4 hours and is effective for most allergic dogs.
-Apoquel costs roughly $50-$100/month depending on your dog's weight and dosage.
-It's intended for long-term use, so annual costs range from $600-$1,200.
-Cytopoint injections are an alternative that lasts 4-8 weeks per injection at $50-$150 each.
-Your vet will recommend the best option for your dog.
+Apoquel (oclacitinib) targets itch and inflammation in allergic dermatitis.
+Works within 4 hours, suits most allergic dogs.
+Cost: $50-$100/month by weight and dosage.
+Annual cost: $600-$1,200.
+Cytopoint injections are an alternative lasting 4-8 weeks per injection at $50-$150 each.
+Your vet recommends the best option.

 7Does pet insurance cover skin conditions in dogs?

-Most pet insurance policies cover skin conditions as standard illness claims — including diagnostic tests, medications, and treatment.
-The complication is chronic allergies.
-After the first allergy diagnosis, some insurers treat all future skin-related claims as the same condition, which can hit per-condition caps or be reclassified as pre-existing at renewal.
-If your dog has a breed predisposed to skin issues, read the chronic condition and per-condition limit sections of your policy carefully.
+Most policies cover skin conditions as standard illness claims - diagnostics, medications, treatment.
+Complication: chronic allergies.
+After first allergy diagnosis, some insurers treat all future skin claims as the same condition, hitting per-condition caps or reclassifying as pre-existing at renewal.
+For predisposed breeds, read chronic condition and per-condition limit sections carefully.

 Marcel Janik, founder of RealVetCost